astrorama/ElementsEnv/doc/Manual.md

 ### The Content of the Configuration File

-As described above one of the only meaningful variable that is defined in the configuration file is the `EUCLID_BASE` location.
+As described above one of the only meaningful variable that is defined in the configuration file is the `ELEMENTSENV_BASE` location.
 It has to point to the top location containing the Elements-based projects.
 Namely the structure of the software tree must look like:

-    $EUCLID_BASE/Elements/1.3
+    $ELEMENTSENV_BASE/Elements/1.3
-    $EUCLID_BASE/Elements/2.2
+    $ELEMENTSENV_BASE/Elements/2.2
-    $EUCLID_BASE/Alexandria/2.0
+    $ELEMENTSENV_BASE/Alexandria/2.0
     ...

-Please note that the `EUCLID_BASE` location can be completely independent from the `<install_prefix>` location.
+Please note that the `ELEMENTSENV_BASE` location can be completely independent from the `<install_prefix>` location.

 The other setting that the configuration file can contain is a locale